 Identifying Common Solar Panel Defects

-There are a variety of equipment anomalies that result in lower power generation caused by poor soldering, lamination quality, cell design, quality control, frame or glass construction, busbar corrosion, and junction box defects.
-Proactively addressing such issues from routine maintenance, inspection, and reviewing solar monitoring data can help mitigate issues.
+A variety of equipment anomalies, such as poor soldering, lamination quality, cell design, quality control, frame or glass construction, busbar corrosion, and junction box defects, result in lower power generation.
+Proactively addressing such issues through routine maintenance, inspection, and reviewing solar monitoring data can help mitigate issues.

-Often, defects are visible during a visual inspection because solar panel discoloration is apparent.
+Often, common solar panel problems are visible during a visual inspection because solar panel discoloration or delamination is apparent.
 Read on to learn about some of the most common problems with solar power panels that can impact their lifespan.

 The GreenLancer network allows contractors to fill gaps within their solar design, engineering, and field service processes.
 Create an account to get started shopping for solar energy services.